GISAElkartea/amv2/docs/devs/index.md

 - NewsShows do not need to be categorized.
 - RadioShows can be categorized in RadioCategories and RadioProducers.
-- ProjectShows can be categorized in ProjectProcuers.
+- ProjectShows can be categorized in ProjectProducers.

 ### No embeded multimedia models

-If they want to use some external embed, they can use the description text.
+If they want to use some external embed code, they can use the description text.

 ### Multiple audios per podcast